gyoodev/funtoknow-studio/README.md

 -   **Project Showcase**: Display game projects with images, descriptions, and awards.
 -   **Developer Blog**: A fully-featured blog with markdown support for posts.
 -   **User Authentication**: Secure sign-up and login for users with email and password.
--   **Admin Dashboard**: A protected area for administrators to manage site content.
+-   **Admin Dashboard**: A protected area for the administrator to manage site content.
     -   Manage Projects, Blog Posts, and Users.
     -   Dynamically update site-wide settings like social media links.
 -   **AI-Powered Suggestions**: Personalized game project recommendations for users based on their declared gaming habits.